Cybermals/Cybermals-Engine/README.md

     * supports collision detection with points and other spheres

 ## CybRender
-* manages one or more OpenGL 3.3 contexts
+* manages one or more OpenGL contexts
+* supports OpenGL 2.0+ and OpenGL ES 2.0+
+* supports OpenGL ES 2.0 and 3.0 on Windows via ANGLE
 * uses resource caching to prevent repeated loading of the same resource
 * shaders
     * shader code for a single program is stored in a single self-contained file